Dust sample, quantitative fungal culture [C120]

 Results reporting

-Results of this test are reported in Colony Forming Units per milligram of material (CFU/mg), and broken out according to species, species-group or genus observed (the identification level depends on the taxon in question).
+Results of this test are reported in Colony Forming Units per gram of material (CFU/g), and broken out according to species, species-group or genus observed (the level of identification depends on the taxon in question).

 Published: July 8th, 2009